Saturday, January 13, 2018

 Bible Prophecy messed me up.
 I wish I never had seen those Left Behind books, and that my years of being scared of a nuclear war, living in a giant metro city that was at the top of the list for the nuking and other PTSD events didn't comingle into a nasty stew that helped me fall for Last Days theologies.
 There's a toxic element to any religion that thinks the end of the world is inevitable and desires to find glory in it.

-As a fundamentalist Christian, that world was all about bible prophesy.
+As a fundamentalist Christian, that world was all about bible prophecy.
 I fell for it and warned people about the coming "one world religion" which of course as a fundamentalist we were taught every other religion means you go to hell, and the "one world government" and "whore of Babylon".
 We were taught in fundamentalist and even mainstream evangelical church to read the Bible like it was a blue-print map for the future.

 There's tons of Christian writers I read who wrote on the doom that awaited.
 I read books from church libraries, like ones by David Hunt and Cathy Burns.
 All this study did was take me more and more into a skewed world-view that changed reality.
 Digging one's self out of something like that takes some time.